Midsommar: Themes and analysis

 Swedish illustrator John Bauer's Stackars lilla Basse! appears in an early scene in the film; Vox proposes it hints at later moments in the film, while also aligning with the film's fairy tale style.

 Writing in The Guardian, Steve Rose describes Midsommar as "a powerful study of grief, betrayal, breakups, and more".
 Rose suggests that Dani's three male companions may be seen as representing "toxic masculinity", or analogues of the three male companions in The Wizard of Oz (namely the Tin Man, Cowardly Lion and the Scarecrow).
 Rose proposes that the film may be read as a "parable of snarky, city-smart, modern rationalism undone by primal rural values".
 Alternatively, he proposes that the villagers' traditions could be read as far-right, white nationalist or eugenicist.

 In Vox, Alissa Wilkinson described Midsommar's story as following Dani's emotional journey and following fairy tale conventions, where Dani loses her family at the beginning and goes on to become a Queen, as with Cinderella and Snow White.
 The article also notes the use of imagery foreshadowing later events throughout the film.
 Aster himself said "We begin as Dani loses a family, and we end as Dani gains one.
 And so, for better or worse, [the Hårga] are there to provide exactly what she is lacking, and exactly what she needs, in true fairy tale fashion."

-The film's central sex scene, between Christian and Maja, has been the subject of debate as to whether it depicts rape.
+The sex scene between Christian and Maja has been the subject of debate as to whether it depicts rape.
 An article in Sexuality & Culture asserts that "the ambiguous nature of this scene may be viewed as problematic because it blurs the line between consent and sexual assault" and that the film has implications for contemporary understandings of rape, particularly of males.

-Yusuke Narita, a Japanese professor at Yale University, positively cited a scene in the film where an elderly person is forced to jump off a cliff.
-Narita used this as an example of "mass suicide" or "mass seppuku", which he claimed was the only way to solve the aging crisis in Japan.
-The comments resulted in a major controversy but also resulted in Narita becoming a popular figure among some young Japanese people.